Best Taurine Supplements for Longevity in 2026

 What to Look For When Buying Taurine

 Taurine is one of the simplest supplement categories to buy — it is an amino acid without standardization complexity or source-material quality gaps.
 The main decision points are: **Dose format.** 500mg vs 1000mg per capsule is the primary practical decision.
-If you are starting taurine supplementation and want to begin at a low dose (500mg-1g/day) before increasing, a 500mg-per-capsule product (Thorne) offers the most flexibility.
+If you are starting taurine supplementation and want to begin at a low dose (500mg-1g/day) before increasing, a 500mg-per-capsule product offers the most flexibility.
 If you have decided to start at 1-3g/day based on the Singh 2023 context, a 1000mg-per-capsule product is more convenient (fewer capsules to reach daily dose). **Vegan consideration.** Taurine is found almost exclusively in animal products — the most common dietary sources are meat, poultry, and seafood.
 Vegans and vegetarians have essentially no dietary taurine intake and rely entirely on endogenous synthesis, which may be insufficient especially in older adults.
-Vegans should specifically choose a vegan-capsule taurine product (Life Extension, Jarrow, or Thorne on this list) to avoid the irony of using an animal-derived gelatin capsule for a supplement addressing vegan taurine deficiency. **Bulk powder vs capsules.** Taurine bulk powder is widely available at lower cost per gram than capsule forms.
+Vegans should specifically choose a vegan-capsule taurine product (Life Extension, Jarrow, or one of the products on this list) to avoid the irony of using an animal-derived gelatin capsule for a supplement addressing vegan taurine deficiency. **Bulk powder vs capsules.** Taurine bulk powder is widely available at lower cost per gram than capsule forms.
 For users targeting the higher end of the dose range (3-6g/day), powder dissolved in water is a practical cost-effective option.
 However, powder form requires measuring and may have taste considerations (taurine is mildly sour/bitter).
 Capsule products are more convenient for consistent daily dosing at 1-3g/day. **What to avoid.** Products that combine taurine with other active ingredients (common in pre-workout formulas) may not provide the dose range needed for longevity applications, or may include stimulants (caffeine, niacin) that you may not want.
 For longevity-focused supplementation, a standalone taurine product in the 1-3g/day range is recommended over combination formulas. **Dose timing.** Taurine is water-soluble and is not significantly affected by food timing.
 Some users prefer taking it with breakfast; others split the dose across two or three meals.
 The Singh 2023 mouse studies used taurine added to drinking water (continuous low-level delivery) — for humans, split dosing across 2-3 meals is a practical approximation.

 Dosage Guidance